Frequently Asked Questions (FAQ)

 Q: How much will my barrel weigh?

-We have built a handy barrel weight estimator.
+We built a handy barrel weight estimator.
 This is not a guarantee of the barrel weight due to the amount of variables.
 We encourage you to play around with it to get an idea of your potential weight savings vs full metal barrels.

 Q: What is the difference between your contours?